oracle/odpi/doc/src/installation.rst

 <http://docs.oracle.com/database/122/LNOCI/release-changes.htm#LNOCI005>`__
 to dead connection detection in 12.2 clients.

+The function :func:`dpiContext_getClientVersion()` can be used to determine which Oracle Client version is in use and the function :func:`dpiConn_getServerVersion()` can be used to determine which Oracle Database version a connection is accessing.
+These can then be used to adjust application behavior accordingly.
 Attempts to use some Oracle features that are not supported by a particular client/server combination may result in runtime errors.
 These include:

     - when attempting to access attributes that are not supported by the current Oracle Client library you will get the error "ORA-24315: illegal